 - One year free membership from Barnesville Main Street

 - $500 Cash

-- $250 Cash (this could be in addition to other prize money if a top three finisher)
+- $250 Cash (this could be in addition to other prize money if a top two finisher)

 All participants must complete the form below in its entirety to be considered for the Business Pitch prizes.
 The judges have the right to throw out any idea which would appear to be fake or inappropriate for presentation to a public forum.
 Each participant must be available to present their idea in front of the audience and judges.
 The competition is for individuals who have played a major role in conceiving the proposed venture.
 The maximum number of people for a single pitch is limited to five persons.
 Each individual or team pitching may enter one idea or concept.
 The business must be in the pre-revenue stage.
 Contestants should be aware that no one on the panel or in the audience will be completing a non-disclosure agreement.
 Check with an attorney about what information to present if there’s a concern about it becoming public.